 Every organization has a brusque but warm-hearted Scotsman in charge of buildings and/or materiel; just look at Star Trek.
 Heriot-Watt University hardly bucks the trend; Mr Waverley the head of Estates is brusque but has a heart of gold.
 He glares angrily at everybody who walks into his office, berates them for their sillier requests, and then moves heaven and earth to give them what they ask for.

 I walked into Mr Waverley’s office the other day.
 He was glaring at and berating a lab technician.
 The lab technician, no doubt used to this, was listening in peaceful and similing equinamity.
-When I arrived, Mr Waverley glared at both of us, and continued to berate.

-Sae Ah walked intae Professur Carpenter’s1 office, an’ his clock wasnae workin’.
-Ah took it aff th’ wall an’ saw ‘at th’ battery was half oot.
+Sae Ah walked intae Professur Carpenter’s office,[2] an' his clock wasnae workin'.
+Ah took it aff th' wall an' saw 'at th' battery was half oot.
 Ah pushed it back in.
-Next week, Ah noticed ‘at th’ clock hud stopped again, an’ th’ battery was half oot again.
+Next week, Ah noticed 'at th' clock hud stopped again, an' th' battery was half oot again.

 Ah thooght ‘at purhaps somebody was slammin’ his duir an’ jolting the battery oot, sae Ah asked Professur Carpenter whether he hud problems wi’ his duir slammin’.